Dalas121/Heir_2_The_Throne/README.md

 	- if the orcs were defeated beforehand, it's just Li'sar vs Konrad

 S28 The Lost General (unassigned)
-- TBD difficulty, Rewards: Naga Fighter, Troll Whelp
+- TBD difficulty, Rewards: Naga Fighter, Troll Whelp (can advance to Troll Shaman)
+- troll shamans create fire.
+Undead lionel is seeking the sceptre of fire.

 S29 Knalga (unassigned)
 - TBD difficulty.
 Rewards: Dwarvish Fighter, Dwarvish Guardsman, Shop (sell veterans, upgrade weapons, upgrade armor) (upgrades make all your recruits/recalls better, but also more expensive)